tobihille/magento-peachpie/README.md

   * reduce warnings in general, optimal would be zero
 * a step-by-step - guide to setup would be nice
 * generate a release build
+* fix constant Mage_Exception errors

 # Done
 * make it compile to a .dll - file
 * a minimal webserver exists utilizing Kestral compiles into a dll too
-* webserver is runnable (more precise callable, still exceptions atm)
+* webserver runs without startup problems

 # State
 * experimental (not even alpha)